ar4/deepwave/SPECIFICATION.md

 # Deepwave Specification

-This document provides a technical specification of the Deepwave project.
-It is intended for developers who wish to understand the internal workings of the package, its design patterns, and how to contribute.

 Deepwave provides a PyTorch-compatible implementation of wave propagation.
 It is widely used by graduate students and researchers for testing new ideas in applications like seismic inversion and non-destructive testing.
 As it is often used in unexpected ways to test unusual ideas, it must have a logical structure, carefully implement mathematically correct behavior even in non-physical situations, and be as stable and robust as possible.
 Many users are not experienced programmers and will use it from a Notebook environment for rapid prototyping.
 Therefore, ease-of-use, comprehensive input validation to quickly detect mistakes, and helpful error messages are crucial.

 Everyone who looks at the code should be impressed by how clean, clear, and Pythonic it is.
 It should be an exemplar of best practices.
 However, as a high-performance code implementing computationally intensive operations, it will be limited by available computational power and memory.
 Therefore, complex C and CUDA code implementing the inner loops of these calculations may be necessary to ensure maximum performance.

 All code must be comprehensively tested; thus, the test suite is a crucial component of the package.
 Like the main code, it should be clear, well-structured, and follow best practices.
 It should also be extremely thorough, verifying code correctness (including extensive physics-based testing), checking behavior for edge cases, and ensuring invalid arguments are caught with helpful error messages.
 Internal components should also be unit tested so that developers can more confidently make changes.

 To help users and developers avoid mistakes, the code should use type hinting.
 Since many users will call the code from a Notebook environment, type hints alone may not suffice to prevent incorrect inputs.
 Therefore, exhaustive input validation with helpful error messages is also necessary to quickly catch mistakes.
 As a scientific code used by researchers to test ideas, it should not impose unnecessary input restrictions.
 For example, if a parameter requires a list of floating-point numbers, users should be able to pass a Python `list` or `tuple`, a PyTorch `Tensor`, a NumPy `ndarray` with the appropriate number of elements, or any other type that can reasonably and unambiguously provide the necessary information.
 Even though floating-point numbers are required, passing integers is acceptable as they can be reasonably and unambiguously converted.
-However, complex numbers should generally not be accepted, as their conversion is not straightforward and may indicate a user error.
+However, complex numbers should generally not be accepted for such inputs, as their conversion is not straightforward and may indicate a user error.
 In some cases, a warning may be more appropriate than an error, such as when an input is valid but unusual, potentially not what the user intended.
 The goal is to help users quickly identify and correct mistakes.

 ## 1. High-Level Architecture